-We used VHF and GPS location data from radio-collared grizzly bears during 1998-2017 to summarize den entry and exit dates by month and week.
-Den entry dates (n = 72) ranged from the first week of October to the first week of December.
-Sixty-one (92%) entries occurred between the 2nd week of October and the 4th week of November (Fig. 8).
-SE grizzly bears (median entry during 1st week of November) entered dens 1 and 3 weeks earlier than bears in the Cabinet Mountains and Yaak River drainage (Kasworm et al. 2018), respectively (median entry during 2nd week of November for Cabinet bears and 4th week of November 1, 96% of monitored Selkirk grizzly bears had entered winter dens.
-By this same date, only 62% of Cabinet and Yaak grizzly bears had entered dens.
+We used VHF and GPS location data from radio-collared grizzly bears during 1998-2018 to summarize den entry and exit dates by month and week.
+Den entry dates (n = 74) ranged from the first week of October to the second week of December.
+Sixty-eight (92%) entries occurred between the 2nd week of October and the 4th week of November (Fig. 8).
+SE grizzly bears (median entry during 1st week of November) entered dens 1 and 3 weeks earlier than bears in the Cabinet Mountains and Yaak River drainage (Kasworm et al. 2019), respectively (median entry during 2nd week of November for Cabinet bears and 4th week of November for Yaak bears).
+Males enter dens one week later than females (Fig. 8).
+By December 1, 96% of monitored SE grizzly bears had entered winter dens.
+By this same date, only 63% of Cabinet and Yaak grizzly bears had entered dens.

 Figure 8.
-Month and week of den entry for male and female radio-collared grizzly bears in the Selkirk Ecosystem, 1998-2017.
+Month and week of den entry for male and female radio-collared grizzly bears in the Selkirk Ecosystem, 1998-2018.

-We have far fewer den exit dates for Selkirk radio-collared grizzly bears (n = 21), and nearly all emergence data is from female grizzly bears.
-Exit dates for female Selkirk grizzly bears ranged from the third week of March to the second week of May (median of 4th week in April) (Fig. 9).
-Exit dates for females are similar to those of females in the Cabinet Mountains and Yaak drainage (Kasworm et al. 2018).
-In general, Cabinet and Yaak female grizzly bears exit dens only one week earlier than female bears in the SE.
+We have far fewer den exit dates for SE radio-collared grizzly bears (n = 28), and a majority of emergence data is from female grizzly bears (82%).
+Exit dates for female SE grizzly bears ranged from the third week of March to the second week of May (median of $3^{rd}$ week in April) (Fig. 9).
+Exit dates for females are similar to those of females in the Cabinet Mountains and Yaak drainage (Kasworm et al. 2019).
+In general, Cabinet and Yaak female grizzly bears typically exit dens in a similar pattern to female bears in the SE.

 Figure 9.
-Month and week of den exit for male and female radio-collared grizzly bears in the Selkirk Ecosystem, 2013-2017.
+Month and week of den exit for male and female radio-collared grizzly bears in the Selkirk Ecosystem, 2013-2018.